Kalli/markdown-cv/index.md

 ## Hobbies

-DJ-ing and record collecting, data visualisation, cross country running, writing.
+DJ-ing and record collecting, data visualisation (see for example my analysis of [the line ups of night clubs on RA](https://lazilyevaluated.co/clubster-analysis/) and [Discogs collection statistics](https://lazilyevaluated.co/discogs-collection-statistics)), cross country running, writing.

 ## References